ACCLARENT AERA™ Eustachian Tube Balloon Dilation System in Nassau County

 Narrowing of the Eustachian tube causes patients to experience ear pain, pressure, fullness, popping, ringing, or muffled sounds in the affected ear(s).

-The ACCLARENT AERA™ Eustachian Tube Balloon Dilation System is the first device in the US indicated to dilate the Eustachian tube.
+Otolaryngologist Michael Setzen uses the ACCLARENT AERA™ Eustachian Tube Balloon Dilation System, the first device in the US indicated to dilate the Eustachian tube.
 The ACCLARENT AERATM system uses a small balloon to treat persistent Eustachian tube dysfunction (ETD), a condition in which pressure, pain or clogged or muffled sensations occur in the ear.

-With the ACCLARENT AERATM system, a doctor uses a catheter to insert a small balloon through the patient’s nose and into the Eustachian tube.
+With the ACCLARENT AERATM system, a E.N.T. specialist Michael Setzen will use a catheter to insert a small balloon through the patient’s nose and into the Eustachian tube.
 Once inflated, the balloon opens up a pathway for mucus and air to flow through the Eustachian tube, which may help restore proper function.
 After the Eustachian tube is dilated, a doctor deflates and removes the balloon.

 - Results from clinical studies demonstrated a 99.7 percent technical success rate in Eustachian tubes dilated.